Is Your Commute a Pain in the Neck

 Think about it this way.

 Your entire central nervous system travels to every part of your body from your brain and your spinal cord.
 The majority of your peripheral nerves pass through one or more areas of your spine.
-When your spine is out of alignment, these nerves become cramped sending distress signals to your brain in the form of pain, numbness, tingling, or even burning.
+When your spine is out of alignment, these nerves become cramped sending distress signals to your brain.
+This can present in the form of pain, numbness, tingling, or even burning.

-Over time, if the bones are not realigned, the muscles begin to compensate for weakness or pain creating even bigger problems than before.
+Over time, if the neck is not realigned, the muscles begin to compensate for weakness or pain creating even bigger problems than before.
 If you fix the alignment problem, you fix the nerve problem which, in turn, fixes the muscular problem.

 Chiropractic care is the best way to realign your spine and restore your neck’s range of motion.
 The cervical vertebrae, the bones closest to the skull, are capable of moving in every direction.
 But if they are misaligned, their movement is impeded.
 By carefully and strategically realigning these bones as well as the rest of the spine, you will find your range of motion is restored and your pain is relieved at the source.